KilerMiler/Alumni-Association-Platform/README.md

 # Alumni-Association-Platform
-This project is a full-stack web platform designed to connect and engage alumni with their university.
+This project is a full-stack web platform designed to connect and engage alumni with their college.